checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 ![vercel project selection](/docs/images/cicd/vercel/vercel_link.png)

 Once the project and the check/group have been linked, you are able to specify whether a new preview or production deployment should trigger a new execution.
+You will also have the chance to choose from which location this check will run.

 ![linked check](/docs/images/cicd/vercel/vercel_linked.png)